Virtual events platform Airmeet raises $12M – TechCrunch

 Airmeet is built on top of WebRTC, a standard that most modern browsers follow.
 This has enabled Airmeet to be fully accessible through Chrome and Firefox.
 All the sessions are also end-to-end encrypted, said Mangal.
 It does not have a mobile app.
 Mangal said people tend to use their laptop or desktop or their iPads for professional events.
 (Users can consume a session through their mobile browser, however.)

-The startup, which is in the same space as Hopin and Andreessen Horowitz-backed Run the World, will use the fresh capital to add new features to Airmeet and also scale globally, said Mangal.
+The startup, which is in the same space as Hopin and Andreessen Horowitz-backed Run The World, will use the fresh capital to add new features to Airmeet and also scale globally, said Mangal.

 “Airmeet’s mission is to create a global platform to enable millions of community managers and event organizers across the world to engage with and expand their audience.
 And with Lalit and team’s focus, execution and innovative thinking, they are strongly placed to achieve their goal,” said Mohan.